Docker image with Ruby and Node.js with Yarn installed and ready to roll.

 Some applications, like Jekyll, GitHub pages or Rails with Webpacker, requires both Ruby and Node.js

 installed in the same image in order to run or fully function.
+This image do not install any other packages than both other images do.

 How to use this image